-A board to connect a 433Mhz device to your wifi networkDesigned by Lemcke Solutions, Ships from Netherlands
+A board to connect a 433Mhz device to your wifi networkDesigned by Lemcke Solutions in Netherlands

 What is it?
 With this board you can control devices that work on 433Mhz through your wifi network.
 I use the board myself to activate a wireless siren by sending a REST call to this board with Home...Read More…